Anumitha-369/COD-TECH-MULTI-CLOUD-ARCHITECTURE-TASK-3/README.md

 A DOCUMENTATION AND DEMO SHOWCASING INTEROPERABILITY BETWEEN THE PLATFORMS

-Here are the Documentation and demo video on multi-cloud architecture :
+Here are the Documentation and demo on multi-cloud architecture :

 DOCUMENTATION ON MULTI CLOUD ARCHITECTURE :